alvesgabr/algoritmos-estrutura-dados/README.md

 Not 100% of the code is mine. ¯\_(ツ)_/¯

-Exercises have their task in the end.
+Exercises have their task as comments.